bahmanasadi/winter-game-jam/README.md

 Install
 ---

 You will require node.js and npm.
-[Download this](http://nodejs.org/) and install.
+[Download it](http://nodejs.org/) and install.

 Download the [latest version](https://github.com/time-traveling-pineapple/winter-game-jam/archive/master.zip) of Merry on Sherry.

 In a terminal, run the following
 ```
 npm install
-npm run dev
+npm run build
 ```

-Merry on Sherry will now be available at http://localhost:8080/.
+Merry on Sherry will now be available at [http://localhost:8080/](http://localhost:8080/).

 Credits
 ---